IND vs SL Dream11 Prediction Today, Asia Cup 2023 Fantasy Cricket Tips: Dream11 Team, Weather Report, Pitch Report, Injury Updates and Team News

 -

-Dasun Shanaka has 176 runs at an average of 35.20 and a strike rate of 91.19 in six ODI innings against India.
-He has also taken 3 wickets at an average of 30 in five ODI innings against India.
+Dunith Wellalage has 77 runs at an average of 25.66 and a strike rate of 81.91 in four ODI innings against India.
+He has also taken 5 wickets at an average of 23.40 and a strike rate of 24 in three ODI innings against them.

 -